Hentioe/matching.cr/README.md

 # matching

-Iterate over destructuring fields, matching and assigning values.
+Traversing the fields of a structure, matching and assigning values.

 ## Installation